9ar9oorbi6eer/suduko-main-main/Report.md

 There are 27 valid rows, columns, and subgrids, therefore the solution is valid.
 ~~~
-as you can see, my code includes the thread number, the actual thread ID, includes that every thread is valid, includes that thread 4 is the last thread to be executed with the thread ID of it present.
+As you can see, my code includes the thread number, the actual thread ID, includes that every thread is valid, includes that thread 4 is the last thread to be executed with the thread ID of it present.
 My output also includes that there are 27 valid rows, columns and subgrids making the solution valid. (this was the sudoku provided in the assignment)

 ## checking when the sudoku is invalid

-now to make sure that my program will check if a sudoku is invalid, i had to create another testing scenario. in this scenario i will be using this sudoku which is placed in the invalid.txt file.:
+Now to make sure that my program will check if a sudoku is invalid, I had to create another testing scenario.
+In this scenario I will be using this sudoku which is placed in the invalid.txt file.:

 input:

+** number ** = changed number

 ./mssv invalid.txt 5
 ~~~